 The Darden School of Business at University of Virginia believes in a hands-on approach to learning business acumen.
 At Darden, you will discuss real-world business cases in the classroom as opposed to just listening to lectures.
 Darden students are then expected to apply the knowledge they gain to the business field through experiential learning, consulting projects, club leadership and more.
-With Darden’s approach to learning business, it’s no wonder they have the second highest average starting salary / employment percentage out of all the business schools in the United States.
+With Darden’s approach to learning business, it’s no wonder they have the second-highest average starting salary / employment percentage out of all the business schools in the United States.

 Darden utilizes what’s known as the Case Method of learning.
 The Case Method is a four-part learning method that consists of reading case material on your own while identifying problems and defining alternatives, then sharing your ideas with your learning team to discuss problem areas.
-Afterwards, you discuss the case with the rest of the class and finally you reflect on your initial assessment of the case and view how your understanding has changed due to the input from the group as a whole.
+Afterward, you discuss the case with the rest of the class, and finally, you reflect on your initial assessment of the case and view how your understanding has changed due to the input from the group as a whole.
 This method has allowed MBA recipients from Darden to gain a deeper knowledge of business practices and have been able to apply what they learn at Darden to the real world.

 - Tuition (Out-of-state): $57,836